sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 ## Implementing WebAssembly compilers
-WebAssembly is walking a tight rope between high performance (C world), and safety and portability(JS world).
+WebAssembly is walking a tight rope between high performance (C world), and safety and portability (JS world).
 It is hard to theorize how to optimize for it, so the WebAssembly team implemented extensions in different browsers to validate that it is indeed possible to achieve the said goal.

-V8 (from Chrome) and SpiderMonkey (from Firefox), reuse their optimizing JIT compilers to compile ahead-of-time.
+V8 (from Chrome) and SpiderMonkey (from Firefox) reuse their optimizing JIT compilers to compile ahead-of-time.
 This provides them predictable high performance, as opposed to the unpredictable warmup times with JavaScript.
 Chakra (from Edge) uses lazy translation and optimizes only hot code.
 This